9 Ways to Fix App Switcher Not Working in iOS 26 on iPhone/iPad

 If some apps are misbehaving or don’t appear in the app switcher, try updating them.

-• To get it done, launch the App Store -> tap on your profile at the top right -> Scroll down and hit Update All.
+• To get it done, launch the App Store -> tap on your profile at the top right -> scroll down and hit Update All.

 • Alternatively, you can update apps one by one.